 Students should utilize search engines like Google to find outside scholarships.
 Every student and parent should be very careful to avoid scholarships scams.
 Students with outside scholarships must notify the Financial Aid Office.

-Verification is a process in which the U.S. Department of Education has each selected student confirm the information submitted on the FAFSA with Liberty University.
-Approximately 30-percent of all students who complete the FAFSA are federally selected for Verification.
+Verification is a process in which the U.S. Department of Education has selected a student to confirm the information submitted on the FAFSA with Liberty University.
+Check out our informational video about the verification process at Liberty University.

-Students selected for Verification should submit signed copies of each document requested from Financial Aid, including a signed and completed Independent or Dependent Verification Form.
-Students can check the status of sent documents in ASIST as well.
+Students selected for Verification should submit signed copies of each document requested from the Financial Aid Office, including a signed and completed Independent or Dependent Verification Form.
+The form will be located in ASIST if a student needs to complete it.
+Students can check the status of sent documents in ASIST as well under, "Requirements, Holds, and Academic Progress."

 Verification must be completed to receive any federal or institutional aid.
-Students not completing Verification are not eligible for federal or institutional aid.
+Students who choose to not complete Verification are not eligible for federal or institutional aid.

 Once all requested documentation is showing as received, the account will be reviewed.
 Students should check ASIST and their email account to verify the status of Verification.